eventphone/ywsd/README.md

 telephone networks.
 It provides the routing backend for common PBX features such as group calls (including delayed ringing and hunting groups), (conditional) call forwarding, caller verification or caller masquerading.
 The main design goal of this backend to provide as much flexibility for call routing as possible while ensuring a certain set of consistency conditions.
-In order to split the phone network into multiple failure domains or also allow for load balancing, Ywsd is designed to support a PBX that consists of multiple Yate servers.
+To split the phone network into multiple failure domains or also allow for load balancing, Ywsd is designed to support a PBX that consists of multiple Yate servers.
 Routing information is (globally) stored in a PostgreSQL database that enforces consistency of basic participant properties and the links between extensions (groups, forwards, etc…).